karlg100/homebridge-frigidaire/README.md

 Note that right now only AC units are supported.

+## Update 5-30-2021
+Code has been updated to handle Frigidaire's new app, which uses a new backend API.
+Ensure config.json is updated with applianceSerial and deviceId items.

 Device ID can be anything, just change some letters/numbers in it to make it uniquely yours.

 ## Example config.json: